 - 1 What Is Stock Chart Software?

-- 4 How to Make a Technical Chart Analysis
+- 7 How to Use Technical Chart Analysis

 What Is Stock Chart Software?

 Stock chart software allows you to generate different types of charts based on a stock’s price movements.
-They use various technical indicators — the number depends on the quality of the software — and many come with filters.
+You can also add various technical indicators — the number and type depend on the quality of the software.
+And many come with filters.

 Free stock chart software often lets you generate charts in 1-, 3-, 5-, and 15-minute increments.
-These software programs draw information from just one data source, so they’re not complete, but they can still help you make better trades based on technical analysis.
+These software programs draw information from just one data source, so they’re not complete.
+But they can help you make trades based on technical analysis.

 The Importance of Learning How to Properly Read a Stock Chart

-If you are going to take a dive deep into technical analysis, I recommend finding a software-based system.
-They have several more features than web-based alternatives.
+If you’re going to take a deep dive into technical analysis, I recommend finding a software-based system.
+These platforms often have more features than web-based alternatives.

-The only way to learn how to read a stock chart accurately is to look at actual stock charts.
+The smartest way to learn how to read a stock chart accurately is to look at actual stock charts.
 Analyze, compare, and assess them.
 Watch the movements after the chart to see if your predictions were correct.
+Why does it matter?

 If you don’t know how to read a stock chart, you’ll have to make trades based on guesses or emotion.
 I don’t recommend either one.

-Let’s talk about how stock charts work for a minute.
+Let’s talk about how stock trading charts work for a minute.